backdrop-contrib/geoip_tokens/README.md

 - Longitude `[geoip_tokens:longitude]`
 - Timezone name `[geoip_tokens:timezone]`

-The information is retrieved from external services, the IP address of visitors gets anonymized to comply GPDR.
+The information is retrieved from external services, the IP addresses get anonymized to comply GPDR.

-In order to do this, your Backdrop site must be able to do external requests.
+To make use of this module, your Backdrop site must be able to do external requests - that's usually the case.

-The services (see credits section below) get randomly queried, the result for the anonymized IP gets cached in a local database for a while, to prevent too many requests.
+The services (see credits section below) get randomly queried, the results for the anonymized IPs get cached in a local database for a while, to prevent too many requests.

 ### Precision of results